rails/rails/guides/source/active_storage_overview.md

   container: ""
 ```

-Also, add the Microsoft Azure Storage client gem to your Gemfile:
+Also, add the Microsoft Azure Storage client gem to your `Gemfile`:

 ``` ruby
 gem "azure-storage", require: false